Steven-Grevera/ENC4265/manual.md

 #### The Hanged Man
 ![image](https://github.com/user-attachments/assets/d4e8fba0-02db-44c7-a942-e69bfc55b2f2)
+*Figure 191: Image of a Hanged Man that has just burst out of the ceiling.
+Image Taken By: Steven Grevera*

 The Hanged Man can be sticking out of ceiling’s of enclosed buildings in corridors and will then proceed to jumpscare the player, causing great sounds and disturbances and doing damage to what it touches.
 It will also cause loud amounts of noise which can attract Apparitions

 #### Spiders
 ![image](https://github.com/user-attachments/assets/19489772-650e-44e2-86bb-7f742e14738f)
+*Figure 192: Image of Spiders on the ground blocking the players access to a door.
+Image Taken By: Steven Grevera*

 The Spiders lay webs on the ground waiting for it’s prey to step inside, slowing them down.
 Apparitions are unaffected by the webs but players will be slowed down extremely and take damage for every second they are within the webs.

 #### Human Cocoon Moth
 ![image](https://github.com/user-attachments/assets/9506b545-a44c-45d1-ae30-478a5dbfad44)
+*Figure 193: Image of Cocoon Moth Pests swarming the player.
+Image Taken By: Steven Grevera*

 Human Cocoon Moth’s like the spiders, lay on top of human cocoon remains amidst the corridors and when triggered by getting to close to them, will chase the player, doing damage to them constantly until they are escaped or a certain amount of time passes.
 If a player stands still on their cocoon base location, they will take damage until they lose a life or receive a “Game Over”.